Monarch Pass

-Monarch Pass (elevation 11312 ft) is a high mountain pass in central Colorado, in the Rocky Mountains of the western United States.
+Monarch Pass (elevation 11312 ft) is a high mountain pass in the Rocky Mountains of central Colorado, United States.

-Location and basic details
+Description

-The pass is located on the Continental Divide at the southern end of the Sawatch Range along the border between Gunnison and Chaffee counties, approximately 25 mi west of the town of Salida.
+The pass is located on the Continental Divide of the Americas of the western United States at the southern end of the Sawatch Range along the border between Gunnison and Chaffee counties, approximately 25 mi west of the town of Salida.
 The pass carries U.S. Highway 50 over the Sawatch Range, providing a route between Tomichi Creek in the upper basin of the Gunnison River on the west and the South Arkansas River, a tributary of the Arkansas River, on the east.
 The pass can be traversed by all vehicles under most conditions and is generally open year-round; however, 7% grades exist, and the area is prone to heavy winter snowfall, often resulting in temporary closures during severe winter storms.
 Ramps for runaway trucks are located about halfway down both the eastern and western sides of the pass.
 Much of the highway over the pass is three-lane.

-Advisory Speed Curves and Grades
+Speed advisories and grades

-Ten curves have a 35 MPH advisory speed and one curve has a 30 MPH advisory speed.
+Ten curves have a 35 MPH advisory speed and one 30 MPH.
 The East Descent has a 6% grade for 10 miles.
 The West Descent has a 6% grade for 9 miles.

-Down hill from the summit, the maximum safe speed is 15 MPH for trucks with a maximum weight of 80,000 pounds.
-For trucks with a maximum weight of 50,000 pounds the maximum safe speed is 45 MPH.
+Downhill from the summit the maximum safe speed for trucks of a maximum of 50,000 pounds is 45 MPH; for trucks with a maximum weight of 80,000 pounds it is reduced to 15 MPH.